tralsto/tableau-citi-bike-analysis/README.md

 ## Tableau Dashboard
 https://public.tableau.com/views/Citi-Bike-Analysis_17011475989500/BasicMap?:language=en-US&:display_count=n&:origin=viz_share_link

-## For this analysis, I chose citi bike data from Jersey City from the months of January and July in 2023.
+## For this analysis, I chose Citi Bike data from Jersey City from the months of January and July in 2023.
 I thought it would be interesting to see the difference between the data in the middle winter and the middle of summer.
 Below I will describe the phenomena I looked at and my written analysis.

 ## The 2 Phenomena Analyzed:
 ### 1. The difference in popularity in stations and trip duration